Trees of Remembrance

 Can I choose the planting location of my tree?

 Areas with the highest restoration need will be prioritized for planting.
-With the donation of a grove of 20 or more trees, you may select the region of the park in which your grove will be planted.
+With the donation of a memorial planting of 20 or more trees, you may select the region of the park in which your memorial planting will be planted.
 (Map for reference: St Mary Valley, Many Glacier Valley, McDonald Valley, North Fork Valley)

 What kind of tree will be planted?